Policy Statement

 Data Cleansing

 This is a crucial activity in the run up to Freshers and elections.
 It is natural for members to leave, change course, or change status and it is therefore important the Union cleanses its data regularly.
-The Student’ Union collects and renews data from the University several times through the year to ensure this data is accurate.
+The Students’ Union collects and renews data from the University several times through the year to ensure this data is accurate.

 Emailing and Text Messages